 Game of thrones

 Because Harry and Meghan’s little one isn’t high up in succession to the throne, he or she is not automatically given a title of Prince or Princess.
 There is a possibility that Queen Elizabeth II will hand down a decree to change that (as she did for Princess Charlotte and Prince Louis), but if not, Cheat Sheet points out that it gives the Sussex baby a more relaxed approach to being a royal.
 Harry and Meghan’s cutie can enjoy more time out of the public eye than, say, Prince George, who will have more royal obligations as he gets older since he is currently third in line to the throne.
-This is how the British royal line of succession works.

 The Cambridges spend much of their time living in London, where Prince George attends school and where many of their official royal commitments take place.
 The Sussexes, on the other hand, have renovated their country abode, Frogmore Cottage on the grounds of the Windsor Estate, and plan on raising the baby there.
 This will allow them to retain a bit more privacy as they adjust to life as a growing family.
 Read on to find out 50 fascinating facts you never knew about the royal family.